re-nft/docs/front/docs/Getting-started/pricing.md

 reNFT is operating as a DAO, therefore we can propose different revenue split options between the integrated project and reNFT.
 If, for example, your project has a lot of rental volume, we can propose to change the split in favor of your project.

-We prefer to stake the coins that we receive from your project back in your ecosystem.
+We prefer to stake the revenue that we receive from your project back into your ecosystem.

 ## Implementation costs